wbamberg/idl-reference/docs/amIAddonManager.md

 add-on, such as Javascript compartments, XUL windows, XBL bindings, etc.
 but do not include URIs from meta data, such as the add-on homepage.

-@param  aURI
-        The nsIURI to map
-@return
-        true if the URI has been mapped successfully to an Addon ID

 #### Parameters ####